 Choosing a pop up camper with a bathroom requires a good understanding of the different types of bathrooms available, especially since the compact size of these RVs typically forces some compromises in the bathroom design.

-Have no fear!
-We will help you understand how pop up camper bathrooms differ in their amenities and use, the extra considerations that come with having a wet pop up camper and highlight four of the best pop up campers with bathrooms on the market today.
+We will help you understand how pop up camper bathrooms differ in their amenities and use, the extra considerations that come with having a wet pop up camper and highlight some of the best pop up campers with bathrooms on the market today.

 Types of Pop Up Camper Bathrooms

 In order to fit a bathroom into a pop up camper while keeping the size and weight of the trailer to a minimum, many pop up camper bathrooms are designed to fit as much into a small space as possible and make some compromises.
 Check out the main differences in pop up camper bathroom designs and highlight the pros and cons of each style.

 The most common compromise is that pop up camper bathrooms are wet – the entire bathroom serves as the shower stall, with the toilet essentially inside the shower.
 In this case, the toilet itself is waterproof and has an overhanging cover to keep the seat from being soaked when you turn on the shower.